JuliaRobotics/DistributedFactorGraphs.jl/docs/src/BuildingGraphs.md

 ### Creating a GraphsDFG Graph

 ```@example buildingGraphs; continued = true
-# Create a DFG with default solver parameters using the LightGraphs.jl driver.
+# Create a DFG with default solver parameters using the Graphs.jl driver.
 dfg = GraphsDFG{SolverParams}(solverParams=SolverParams())
 ```